 Pol., Cz., Slvk., Ukr. kat “a hangman” – SS *kata (Av. kaya “to repent”) (TRUBACHEV O.N., 1965).

-Some of these etymologies seem to be far-fetched, but the Trubachov’s conclusions were taken overall with attention, especially scientists tried to give some hypothetical explanation for Iranian loanwords in Polish:
+Some of these etymologies seem to be far-fetched, but the Trubachov’s conclusions were taken overall with attention, especially scientists tried to give some hypothetical explanations for Iranian loanwords in Polish:

-With regard to the Polish-Iranian relations, they are obviously the result of penetration of the Iranian population in the southern Baltic at the turn of our era (SEDOV V.V.
+With regard to the Polish-Iranian relations, they are obviously the result of the penetration of the Iranian population in the southern Baltic at the turn of our era (SEDOV V.V.
 1979: 33).

-As you can see, Sedov's assumption is not far from truth, although he could not determine the exact ethnicity of the mentioned Iranian population.
+As you can see, Sedov's assumption is not far from the truth, although he could not determine the exact ethnicity of the mentioned Iranian population.
 Found in our study some Kurdish-Slavic matches complement a previously received answer to this question, explaining the real origin of some Slavic words.
 For example, it is considered that the word gonchar "a potter, thrower" has the same origin as words garnets, gorshok "a pot", gorn "forge", but Kurd gunç "clay pot" is phonetically near.
 Etymologically dark Slav *čeljad' “servants, family, young people, women” can be derived from Kurd çelî 1. "a child", 2. "a clan" with the Slavic suffix of plural –d’.
 If Eng child also belongs to this root, then we can speak of its Thracian origin (Alb çilimi “a child”).
 Also the origin of the Slav *rak “a cancer” is unclear.
 Its origin can be linked to a Kurd req 1. "a cancer" 2. "hard, hard".

-In Transnistria, exactly where the ancient settlement of Kurds were located, local Ukrainian dialects have words corresponded to words in the Kurdish language:
+In Transnistria, exactly where the ancient settlement of Kurds was located, local Ukrainian dialects have words that correspond to words in the Kurdish language:

 Kurd berd "a stone" – Ukr. berdo "a rock, hill";